Otto-eboxi/eboxi.github.io/content/blog/maiaTest.md

 draft = false
 +++

 Test post.
-Use the command `hugo new blog/title.md` and more
+Use the command xxxx `hugo new blog/title.md` and more